13 Musical Comedians

 Vikki Stone

-Vikki Stone is a British composer, comedian, actress and musician, who’s appeared on The John Bishop Show, The Now Show and This Morning.
+Vikki Stone is an award-winning writer, composer, comedian, and musician.
+Her work spans theatre, live performance, and orchestral writing, often combining sharp humour with sophisticated musicality.
+She is widely celebrated for writing the Olivier Award-winning Hey Duggee Live, alongside a range of acclaimed pantomimes and original stage productions.
 As a teenager, she won a flute scholarship to Wells Cathedral School and went on to become flautist for the National Children’s Orchestra.
-She is an Associate of the Royal Academy of Music and in 2016/17 presented the BBC Radio 3 Proms Unplucked podcasts.
+She is an Associate of the Royal Academy of Music, has regularly contributed to the BBC Proms coverage.
 Vikki has written two classical works: a massed choral piece that premiered at the Royal Albert Hall, and the Concerto for Comedian and Orchestra, which premiered at Glastonbury Festival.

 Bill Bailey